Last Updated on

 Someone who has missed a few payments on a credit card but has managed to make full, on-time payments on their car loans will probably be able to qualify for a new subprime car loan.

-Even though you may not be able to get a new credit card. or a larger line of credit, you may have a sufficient credit score for a subprime car loan.
+Even though you may not be able to get a new credit card or a more significant line of credit, you may have a sufficient credit score for a subprime car loan.

 What is a Subprime Car Loan?